 Common Issues with Charles Proxy

-– Check that the Charles SSL Certificate is installed on your Mac or external device (whichever device sends out the data needs to have the certificate installed)
+Charles shows garbled text in HTTPS request content | – Check that Enable SSL Proxying is checked in SSL Proxying Settings – Check that your host list contains the host that you are looking to decrypt – Check that the Charles SSL Certificate is installed on your Mac or external device (whichever device sends out the data needs to have the certificate installed) |

-1. I’ve been trying to find a solution to my issue for two weeks.
+I’ve been trying to find a solution to my issue for two weeks.
 And finally found your page!
 Itt helped and solved my issue!
 THANK YOU SO MUCH! 🙂